 Step 2 is taking Responsibility.
 Once you take all those people and situations away, it leaves one person- and that is you.
 Only you can change yourself, and you can’t change others.
 Start by changing your self.

 Step 3 is “Massive Action”.
 Set some measurable goals that show you that you care about yourself and that you trust yourself.
 And start to take notice when your thoughts are changing.

 Step 4 is about learning about the Values you want to change.
 Is it about relationships?
 Or is it about learning a new skill?
 Start to read and absorb what it is that you want to learn.

 Step 5 is changing your Environment.
 Surround yourself with the people who reflect the values that you want to adopt.
 Observe and learn from those people.

 Step 6 is moving towards Success.
 If you are not achieving your goals, sit back and reflect on the action you have taken.
 Did it produce the results you expected?
 Is there another action which can get you closer.
 In short, you take action, reflect, adjust and repeat this process until you reach success.

 Off course you can take on these steps alone.
 However, the challenge for many people is that it is difficult to recognise their personal boundaries, their thoughts and feelings which are crucial to behavioural change.
 For others, it is difficult to push beyond their comfort zone.
 Find a coach who will make it easier for you to break these barriers ensuring that those walls get broken down for increased success.

 Take the step to remove your boundaries.
-Find out how by registering for a FREE Lifestyle and Purpose audit.
+Find out how by registering for a FREE Kickstarter Session to get your journey started.